LMS WalkMe Guides

-Please note, You can edit or delete topics posted in either one of the forums.
-To do this, go into the forum where the topic is located, hover your mouse over the gear icon and select edit or delete.
+Please note, You can edit topics posted in either one of the forums.
+To do this, go into the forum where the topic is located, hover your mouse over the gear icon and select edit.

-Keep in mind, you CANNOT edit or delete their topic(s) if the instructor or a classmate has replied to the topic.
+Keep in mind, you CANNOT edit topic(s) if the instructor or a classmate has replied to the topic.

 The Class Wall is just like a coffee house on campus, it is a place for students to hang out and get to know each other.
 On the first day of class, your primary responsibility is to post a short biography on the Class Wall.
 It is an opportunity to provide some personal information to the other students and the instructor.
 It also allows the instructor and University Counselor/Student Services Counselor to verify that you will be attending the course.
 You can filter these posts by utilizing the Unread post, Most Recent, and Past Two Weeks Posts tabs located in the upper-left section of the Class Wall.